Terms and Conditions

 3.4 Upon first appointment, coaches must provide two client references from coaching assignments they have undertaken in the past year.

 4. Fees and Expenses

-4.1 The list is free to access for all employees of public service and third/voluntary sector organisations in Wales.
+4.1 The list is free to access for all employees of public service organisations and registered charities operating in Wales.
 There is no charge for coaching provided.